SamsungResearchUK-IoT-Meetup/projects/micropython/test-programs/tiles/README.md

 The test program contains a 'tile' object definition which allows the user to instantiate a tile object.
-The tile object will by default configure and read values from the sensor tiles made for the pyboard 'D' where are [here](https://pybd.io/hw/tile_sensa.html).
+The tile object will by default configure and read values from the sensor tiles made for the pyboard 'D' which are described [here](https://pybd.io/hw/tile_sensa.html).
 The tiles are made to fit onto the [68 pin](https://pybd.io/hw/wbus_dip68.html) or 28 pin DIP board.

 For using the sensor on the big sensor tile.
 Import the driver in the repl.